vinhnx/VT.ai/README.md

 ## Introduction

-VT.ai is a multi-modal AI assistant designed for developers, offering a chat interface to interact with Large Language Models (LLMs) from various providers.
+VT.ai is a multi-modal AI Chatbot Assistant, offering a chat interface to interact with Large Language Models (LLMs) from various providers.

 The application supports multi-modal conversations, seamlessly integrating text, images, and vision processing with LLMs.